wangvsa/wangvsa.github.io/content/_index.md

 ### Teaching

-NTU Undergrads: We’ve just restarted the Parallel Computing course (SC4050).
-Consider taking it if you’re interested in high-performance computing, supercomputers, or large-scale GPU programming.
+NTU Undergrads: We’ve just relaunched the Parallel Computing course (SC4050).
+If you’re interested in high-performance computing (such as OpenMP, MPI, parallel file systems), consider enrolling.

-In addition, I am developing a dedicated GPU-oriented course (4000-level MPE), which I hope to offer starting in 2026.
+In addition, I will be offering a new GPU-focused course (SC4064) starting in Spring 2026.
+This course will cover fundamental GPU architecture and programming concepts, along with emerging topics such as sparse tensor cores, container-based AI deployment, heterogeneous computing, and more.

 ---